-Plug-ins for desktop platforms are libraries of native code you can write in C, C++ and Objective C. This page describes plug-insA set of code created outside of Unity that creates functionality in Unity.
+Plug-ins for desktop platforms are libraries of native code written in C, C++ and Objective C. This page describes plug-insA set of code created outside of Unity that creates functionality in Unity.
 There are two kinds of plug-ins you can use in Unity: Managed plug-ins (managed .NET assemblies created with tools like Visual Studio) and Native plug-ins (platform-specific native code libraries).
 More info

 See in Glossary.

-For more information about working with XCode see Apple’s documentation on XCode.
+See in Glossary, then navigate to macOS > Framework & Library > Bundle.
+For more information on working with XCode see Apple’s documentation on XCode.

 Plug-ins on Windows are either .dll files with exported functions, or loose C++ files if you are using IL2CPP.
 You can use most languages and development environments that can create .dll files to create plug-ins.
 You must declare any C++ functions with C linkage to avoid name mangling issues.

 Plug-ins on Linux are .so files with exported functions.
-Although these libraries are usually in C or C++, you can use any language.
-You must declare any C++ functions with C linkage to avoid name mangling issues.
+While these libraries are typically in C or C++, you can use any language.
+As with the other platforms, you must declare any C++ functions with C linkage to avoid name mangling issues.

-See in Glossary manages your plug-ins.
-To access the Plugin Inspector, select a plug-in file in the Project windowA window that shows the contents of your
+See in Glossary, select a plug-in file in the Project windowA window that shows the contents of your

 Assets folder (Project tab) More info

 See in Glossary.
 For Standalone platforms you can choose the CPU architecture with which the library is compatible.
 For cross platform plug-ins you must include the .bundle file (for macOS), the .dll file(for Windows), and the .so file (for Linux).
 Unity automatically picks the right plug-in for the target platform and includes it with the player.
-For further information see Import and configure plug-ins.
+For further information see documentation on the Plugin Inspector.

-Place your built plug-in in the Assets folder or the appropriate architecture-specific sub-directory in your Unity Project.
-Unity then finds it by name when you invoke it from a C# script.
-For example:
+See in Glossary folder (or the appropriate architecture-specific sub-directory) in your Unity Project.
+Unity then finds it by name when you define a function like the following in the C# script:

-PluginName should not include the library prefix or file extension (for example, the actual name of the plug-in file is PluginName.dll on Windows and libPluginName.so on Linux).
+PluginName should not include the library prefix nor file extension.
+For example, the actual name of the plug-in file would be PluginName.dll on Windows and libPluginName.so on Linux.